-The Culture of Health Prize is awarded to honor community efforts and partnerships that are helping people live healthier lives.
+The Culture of Health Prize is awarded to honor collaborative, community-based efforts that are prioritizing health and empowering people in the community to live healthier lives.

 Awards will honor entire communities, not single organizations or initiatives.
 The prize is intended to shine a light on communities that have created powerful partnerships and deep commitments to make changes that will lead to longer, healthier lives for community members.

 Criteria for determining Culture of Health Prize winners can be found on the program website.

 To be eligible to apply for a prize, a community must be based in the United States and fall into one of the following categories: